 We are witnessing an unprecedented event in our shared history that Corona Virus is unleashing on mankind.
-A lot of things have changed during the last few weeks.
-Most of our governments, communities and citizens are taking drastic measures to deal with the situation.
-Along with many other places, our schools and playgrounds will remain closed for some time.
 Getting restricted to home can become quite stressful for all, more so for the children.
 As there is uncertainty around, it will be good to have some awareness and tools to face the current situation.
 As our school and playground continue to remain closed, we would like to send the following message to you:

 Accept it first.
-The first thing to do in this situation is to accept the situation.
-That there is a pandemic lockdown.
-That it can go on for quite a while.
-Accept that for some time, children will treat it as vacation.
-Accept that children are as worried as their parents.
-Every time, the parent goes out for panic buying, the child picks up a cue.
-Every time, a Corona virus news item gets played, the child also hears it.
-Every time, the parents talk over phone about impending doomsday, the child gets a hint.
-It’s quite upto the parent to maintain calm, because only then will the child feel comforted.
+The first thing to do in this situation is to accept the situation that there is a pandemic lockdown, and it can go on for quite a while.
+Accept that your children are as worried as you are.
+Every time you go out for panic buying, the child picks up a cue.
+Every time a Corona virus news item gets played, the child also hears it.
+Every time you talk over the phone about impending doomsday, the child gets a hint.
+It’s quite up to the parent to maintain calm, because only then will the child feel comforted.

 Know your child.
-This is a great opportunity to know more about your children; what do they like doing, what are their fears, how do they learn and so on!
+This is a great opportunity to know more about your children; what they like doing, what are their fears, how do they learn and so on!
 This is a time for togetherness: let them assist you in the kitchen and in household chores, allow them to cook, create and play new games, do laundry, do dishes, mend things, watch documentaries, read to each other, dance, sing.
-Do all the things that you never really have time for.
+Do all the things that you never really had time for.
 If you can, stop watching news on the TV and getting consumed by the flood of social media messages, and utilise that time to be with your children.

-Utilize the role of household chores in developing life skills of management of time, space and self.
-Allow the child to prepare the time table.
-Be liberal, treat your children as individuals with huge capabilities, help them and watch them surprise you with their achievements.
-Working to manage the house gives them confidence that they are dependable and able to manage things on their own.
-This self‐reliance will go a long way in helping them after the lock down.
+Utilize the role of household chores in developing the life skills of management of time, space and self.
+Allow your children to prepare a timetable.
+Be liberal, treat your children as individuals with huge capabilities, and watch them surprise you with their achievements.
+Working to manage the house gives them confidence that they are dependable and that they are able to manage things on their own.
+This self‐reliance will go a long way in making them confident individuals.

 Teachers are also “humans”.
 While many schools are prompting their teachers to stay connected with students during lockdown, they also have a life that is as much affected.
-Yes teachers will carry out their duties, but as parents this is the time to empathize with them.
-If some days, scheduled calls don’t happen or there is change in the plan, accommodate it.
+Yes, teachers will carry out their duties, but as parents this is the time to empathize with them.
+If in some days scheduled calls don’t happen or there is change in the plan, accommodate it.

-Do whatever it takes to bring you all through this well and you will have given them a far greater education than they can get on a mathematics or a grammar website.
+Let us do whatever it takes to follow these, and we would have given the children a far greater education than they would on a math or a grammar website.